chaddro/EasyPopulate-4.0/README.txt

 	   the sum of the example above: { red,green,blue,cyan,magenta,yellow }.
 	   (This is information in the database.
 The product will still only show the attributes assigned.)
+	d) It is generally easier to work with and understand the attributes if there is one option name that has multiple option values associated with it, but there is no requirement to setup your site this way.

 4) v_products_options_values_names_1
 	a) these are the values names that are assigned to the products_options_name
-	b) enter the values_names, delimited with a comma
+	b) enter the values_names, delimited with a comma for each value.
 	c) note that ONLY these products_options_values_names will be assigned to the given products_model